Our programs

 • Differentiate yourself in the job market, prepare for graduate training in law or business, and increase your versatility with your employer.
 Must earn at least 18 credits in economics to qualify for this minor.

-Networking & Research
+Networking and Research Opportunities

 VCU Economics Students and Alumni Group: Network with your peers.